-For the Central Management Area, pumping reductions are scheduled to begin in 2023 with full implementation by 2040, as shown in Figure ES-15.
+For the Central Management Area, pumping reductions are scheduled to begin in 2023 with full implementation by 2038, as shown in Figure ES-15.
 This approach provides adequate time to put into place methods necessary to monitor groundwater use and reductions.
-The specific methods for monitoring and reporting will be developed beginning in 2021, with the target of methods being in place by the end of 2022 to allow effective monitoring to beginning in 2023.
-In 2023, monitoring in 2023 will demonstrate achievement of the proposed levels of pumping reduction by the end of that year.
+The specific methods for monitoring and reporting will be developed beginning in 2021, with the target of methods being in place by the end of 2022 to allow effective monitoring and pumping reductions to begin in 2023.
+Monitoring in 2023 will demonstrate achievement of the proposed levels of pumping reduction by the end of that year.

-Pumping reductions are not currently recommended for the Ventucopa Area.
-The recommendation is to undertake additional monitoring, incorporate new monitoring wells, and further evaluate groundwater conditions in the area over the next two to five years.
+Pumping reductions are not currently

+recommended for the Ventucopa Area.
+The recommendation is to perform additional monitoring, incorporate new monitoring wells, and further evaluate groundwater conditions in the area over the next two to five years.
 Once additional data are obtained and evaluated, the need for any reductions in pumping will be determined.

 Evaluation and possible implementation of the two identified projects will also be initiated between 2020 and 2025.
 Further evaluation of the two projects is necessary to determine technical, economic, and institutional feasibility.
 A critical aspect of feasibility for the stormwater diversion project will be confirmation of water rights availability.
-Downstream water right holders will have to be maintained whole for the project to be feasible, requiring a more in-depth analysis of water flows and availability.
+Downstream water right holders will have to be maintained whole for the project to be feasible and will require an in-depth analysis of water flows and availability.
 As a result, the first step in determining feasibility will be to evaluate the potential for obtaining a right for diversion from the Cuyama River.